 Screaming Frog Results + WordPress

-Assuming you are using Yoast, you can head over to the SEO area and look for the xml sitemap section.
+Assuming you are using Yoast, you can head over to the SEO area and look for the XML sitemap section.
 From there, you want to look for the exclude post branch so we can specify what posts we want to exclude from the sitemap.
-Here is a picture below on what you should be seeing.
+Here is a picture below of what you should be seeing.
 The posts exclude section is where you are going to list what posts you want to exclude.

 How Do I Find the Post ID in WordPress?

 Now that we know where to add the exclusion, we need to figure out how to find the ID number of the post that we want to remove.
 To do this, you merely head to the post section of your site and open up that blog post that you want to remove from your website.
 If you click on edit, you will see the URL at the top of the screen post the ID.
 Here is an example of the ID number that is in association with this blog post.
 If you have a lot of posts to remove, I would recommend putting this name in excel so you can copy and paste this at the end.

 Now we head over to the Yoast XML section, and we paste in that number to exclude it from the sitemap.
 Once that ID number is in place in Yoast, we can head back to Screaming Frog and re-run the report.

 One of the best things about Screaming Frog is that you can run this report with the free version.
 If you upload the sitemap as a file, you can go past the 500 URL’s that you are limited to with the free version.
 You can also put in the sitemap URL to run the report as well.

 Why Do Some URL’s Never Get Indexed in Google and Bing?